-Welcome to the seventh tutorial of
+Welcome to the eighth tutorial of

 Navisworks® API series, this post is to cover how to transform the selected ModelItems, we will create an add-ins which includes a

 WPF window for user to interact with transform’s Axis and Value.